Article Summary

 Hide ALL IP claims to hide your IP address, avoid WebRTC leaks, torrent safely and negate IP bans.

-It uses HTTP tunneling protocol instead of OpenVPN which is more common, and perhaps, more secure.
+It uses HTTP tunneling protocol instead of modern options like WireGuard or OpenVPN which are more common, and perhaps, more secure in 2025.

-They’re located in Hong Kong jurisdiction and as of July 2019, they have 150+ servers spread out across 38 countries.
+They’re located in Hong Kong jurisdiction, which has faced significant changes in internet regulations since 2020, and as of April 2025, they have 150+ servers spread out across 38 countries.

-Find out if it’s really a worth using VPN app.
+Find out if it’s really a worth using VPN app in today’s competitive market.

 Hide All IP Overview